brian1917/workload-identifier/README.md

        API user or email address.
 Required.
 -pwd   string
        API key if using API user or password if using email address.
 Required.
--app   string
+-in    string
+       CSV input file to be used to identify workloads. (default "workload-identifier_default.csv") -time  int
+       Timeout to lookup hostname in ms. 0 will skip hostname lookups. (default 1000) -app   string
-       App name.
-Explorer results focus on that app as provider or consumer.
+       App name to limit Explorer results to flows with that app as a provider or consumer.
 Default is all apps.
--in    string
-       CSV input file to be used to identify unmanaged workloads. (default "workload-identifier_default.csv") -time  int
-       Timeout to lookup hostname in ms. (default 1000) -excl  string
+-excl  string
        Label to exclude as a consumer role
 -x     Disable TLS checking.
+-p     Exclude public IP addresses and limit suggested workloads to the RFC 1918 address space.
 -w     Exclude IP addresses already assigned to workloads to suggest or verify labels.
--n     Exclude information (ports and hostname lookups) for workloads and IP Addresses that do not match a service.
+-n     Exclude workloads (ports in use and hostnames) that do not match a service in the output.
--p     Exclude public IP addresses and limit suggested workloads to the RFC 1918 address space.
 -g     Output CSVs for GAT import to create UMWLs and label existing workloads.
 -i     Output CSVs for ILO-CLI import to create UMWLs and label existing workloads.
 ```